Adelic line bundles on quasi-projective varieties: Essentially quasi-projective schemes

-The following are three important and natural classes of essentially quasi-projective schemes over $k$: \begin{enumerate}[(a)] \item a quasi-projective variety over $k$, \item a quasi-projective variety $X$ over a finitely generated field $F$ over $k$ (including the case $X=\Spec F$), \item the spectrum of the local ring of a quasi-projective variety over $k$ at a point. \end{enumerate} In this paper, we are mainly concerned with case (a) and (b).
+The following are three important and natural classes of essentially quasi-projective schemes over $k$: \begin{enumerate} \item[(a)] a quasi-projective variety over $k$, \item[(b)] a quasi-projective variety $X$ over a finitely generated field $F$ over $k$ (including the case $X=\Spec F$), \item[(c)] the spectrum of the local ring of a quasi-projective variety over $k$ at a point. \end{enumerate} In this book, we are mainly concerned with cases (a) and (b).
 If $X$ is in case (a), any pro-open immersion $X\to \CX$ to a projective variety $\CX$ over $k$ is necessarily an open immersion, so the notions of projective models regarding $X$ as a quasi-projective variety and as an essentially quasi-projective variety coincide.
-If $X$ is in case (b), its quasi-projective model is actually not as arbitrary as it seems.
-In fact, Lemma \ref{models} asserts that it essentially comes from the generic fiber of a morphism $\CU\to\CV$ of quasi-projective varieties over $k$.
+If $X$ is in case (b), its quasi-projective model is not as arbitrary as it seems.
+Lemma \ref{models} asserts that it essentially comes from the generic fiber of a morphism $\CU\to\CV$ of quasi-projective varieties over $k$.

-\subsubsection{More properties}
+\subsection{More properties}

 The following result describes the pro-open immersion in case (b).